GiTJiMz/ProjectClosingDoors/README.md

 The test / test box is also a state machine that again takes the form of a graph.

 So I have chosen to make a graph for the test / test box, in order to see if there are many repetitions and if the test can be performed smarter.

+## Organization / structure

+- Modules in Package PCD
+    - \_\_main__.py
+      > In this module I run my program with an interactive line-oriented command interpreter.\
+      This is where the repair man gets to choose whether he wants to test a specific door-function\
+      or test all of it.
+    - actions.py
+      > In this module I have all my actions which is carried out on the testbox.\
+      All the actions are grouped under sequences which represent the different door-functions.
+    - domain.py
+    - printer.py
+    - statemachine.py